opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/http-source.md

 ## Metrics

-The `http_source` source includes the following metrics:
+The `http_source` source includes the following metrics.

 ### Counter

-- `requestsReceived`: Measures the total number of requests received by `/log/ingest` endpoint.
+- `requestsReceived`: Measures the total number of requests received by the `/log/ingest` endpoint.
-- `requestsRejected`: Measures the total number of requests rejected (429 response status code) by HTTP source plugin.
+- `requestsRejected`: Measures the total number of requests rejected (429 response status code) by the HTTP Source plugin.
-- `successRequests`: Measures the total number of requests successfully processed (200 response status code) by HTTP source plugin.
+- `successRequests`: Measures the total number of requests successfully processed (200 response status code) the by HTTP Source plugin.
-- `badRequests`: Measures the total number of requests with invalid content type or format processed by HTTP source plugin (400 response status code).
+- `badRequests`: Measures the total number of requests with either an invalid content type or format processed by the HTTP Source plugin (400 response status code).
 - `requestTimeouts`: Measures the total number of requests that time out in the HTTP source server (415 response status code).
-- `requestsTooLarge`: Measures the total number of requests of which the events size in the content is larger than the buffer capacity (413 response status code).
+- `requestsTooLarge`: Measures the total number of requests where the size of the event is larger than the buffer capacity (413 response status code).
-- `internalServerError`: Measures the total number of requests processed by the HTTP source with custom exception type (500 response status code).
+- `internalServerError`: Measures the total number of requests processed by the HTTP Source with a custom exception type (500 response status code).

 ### Timer

-- `requestProcessDuration`: Measures the latency of requests processed by the HTTP source plugin in seconds.
+- `requestProcessDuration`: Measures the latency of requests processed by the HTTP Source plugin in seconds.

-### Distribution Summary
+### Distribution summary

-- `payloadSize`: Measures the distribution of incoming requests payload sizes in bytes.
+- `payloadSize`: Measures the incoming request payload size in bytes.